Boundary estimates and Green function's expansion for elliptic systems with random coefficients: Introduction

-and the Einstein's summation convention for repeated indices is used throughout.
-Moreover, the admissible coefficients own the \emph{local smoothness} assumption, i.e., there exists $\bar{\sigma}\in(0,1)$ such that for any $0<\sigma<\bar{\sigma}$ and $1\leq \gamma<\infty$ there holds
+and the Einstein summation convention for repeated indices is applied throughout.
+Moreover, the admissible coefficients satisfy the \emph{local smoothness} assumption, i.e., there exists $\bar{\sigma}\in(0,1)$ such that for any $0<\sigma<\bar{\sigma}$ and $1\leq \gamma<\infty$ there holds